alexcrea/CustomAnvil/README.md

 ### For custom enchantment plugin developers
 For information about the API, please refer to [the Wiki](https://github.com/alexcrea/CustomAnvil/wiki) \
-(Please note that the wiki is currently incomplete)​
+(Please note that the wiki is currently incomplete)

 ---